 Native American Advisory Council

 The NAAC is one of six Community Diversity Advisory Councils developed to advise the University’s senior leadership on strategic issues and serve as ambassadors for the communities they represent.
-The NAAC was established in 2002 and convened under the leadership of Native American Student Affairs and the American Indian Studies Program.
-Unlike the other Community Diversity Advisory Councils, the NAAC is convened by the Assistant Vice Provost for Native American Initiatives and is seated by elected officials of sovereign Tribal nations, Tribal college presidents, and advocates and business leaders from the region.
+The NAAC was established in 2003 and convened under the leadership of Native American Student Affairs and the American Indian Studies Program.
+The NAAC is seated by elected officials of sovereign Tribal nations, Tribal college presidents, and advocates and business leaders from the region.

 Roxanne Begay-James